sahandsaeidi/snake-game/README.md

 **All Rights Reserved** - This project is proprietary software.

-Copyright © 2024 [Your Name].
+Copyright © 2024-2025 Sahand Saeidi.
 All rights reserved.

 You may NOT:
 - Copy or reproduce this code